makeitworkcloud/ansible-crc/roles/crc/README.md

 # crc

 Ansible role to deploy OpenShift Local (CRC) to target server with an external DNS base domain.
-(Default values are for a \
-server with 12 CPU & 64 GB RAM.)
+(Defaults for 12xCPU & 64 GB RAM server.) server with 12 CPU & 64 GB RAM.)

 ## Table of content